 If the heart of your business is the company culture – and the people that embody that – technology is the arteries.

-Technology has undergone step-change evolution in recent years, and many publishers may be intimidated by the scale of change required to adapt to the coming decade.
+Technology has undergone step-change evolution in recent years.
+Many publishers may be intimidated by the scale of change required to adapt to the coming decade.
 The key is to start small and scale up, implementing forward-thinking technology that can develop along with you.

 The three major areas that require attention are: data and analytics, systems integration, and automation.

 Achieving a 360-degree view of customers will become increasingly important, as will robust tracking of campaign performance.
-Integrated systems are essential for achieving the kind of frictionless, holistic model we’ve discussed – as are adaptable systems, perhaps able to add modular functionality over time via open APIs.
+Integrated systems are essential for achieving the kind of frictionless, holistic model we’ve discussed.
+Adaptable systems are important too, perhaps able to add modular functionality over time via open APIs.

 And automation is a crucial plank in boosting efficiency, so as to widen your margins without increasing costs.
 Even simple automations like rules-based alerts can make a huge difference.
 These will surely be eclipsed by more powerful, AI-assisted functions before long.